11 November 2017

 Hard rock lithium

 Lithium can be mined using traditional hard rock mining.
 Hard rock mining is standard for mining minerals.
-Initially suitable mine sites are searched, acquired and explored, followed by drilling and analysing core samples to confirm surface ore body survey techniques (magnetic anomaly, seismic studies etc.).
+Initially, suitable mine sites are searched, acquired and explored, followed by drilling and analysing core samples to confirm surface ore body survey techniques (magnetic anomaly, seismic studies etc.).

-If results are promising, the project's status changes to ‘a discovery’ and economic feasibility work is undertaken to prove-up the resource.
+If results are promising, the project's status changes to ‘a discovery’ and economic feasibility work is undertaken to prove up the resource.
 From there, all going well, the mine moves into production and processing lithium can begin.

-After ore extraction, above ground processing starts with ore crushing, followed by froth floatation concentration, hydro-metallurgy and precipitation from an aqueous solution.
-A purpose built processing plant needs to be designed and constructed on site.
+After ore extraction, above-ground processing starts with ore crushing, followed by froth floatation concentration, hydro-metallurgy and precipitation from an aqueous solution.
+A purpose-built processing plant needs to be designed and constructed on-site.
 Often a pilot plant is built first as a proof of concept and to identify and iron out the bugs before raising capital (issuing more shares) to build the final full production plant.

-Hard rock mining can take from 5 to 20 years from exploration through to first production.
+Hard rock mining can take from 5 to 20 years from exploration through to the first production.
 And in the race to produce more lithium, speed to market is important.